Oxymetaphoric/milestone_project_1/README.md

 - **Privacy Policy** - link in footer and on contact page

-pages should be responsive and designed well for the three most common screen sizes of phone, tablet, and desktop: 360x640px, 768x1024, and 1280x720.
+Pages should be responsive and designed well for the three most common screen sizes of phone, tablet, and desktop: 360x640px, 768x1024, and 1280x720.
 Each page should consist of the same nav bar and footer, ensuring a consistent User Experience.